Convert OnlineConvertOnline

 Arpent

-Follow these steps to convert given length from the units of Hands to the units of Arpent.
+Follow these steps to convert given Hands value from Hands units to Arpent units.

 1. Enter the input Hands value in the text field.

-2. The calculator converts the given Hands into Arpent in realtime ⌚ using the conversion formula, and displays under the Arpent label.
-You do not need to click any button.
-If the input changes, Arpent value is re-calculated, just like that.
+2. The given Hands is converted to Arpent in realtime ⌚ using the formula, and displayed under the Arpent label.

 3. You may copy the resulting Arpent value using the Copy button.

-The formula to convert given length from Hands to Arpent is:
+To convert given length from Hands to Arpent, use the following formula.

 Calculation